Safeguardapp/reusable-workflows/README.md

 For more information about reusable workflows head over to the [documentation](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows).

-## Workflow documentation
+# Workflow documentation

-### codestyle
+## codestyle

-This workflow requires that the repository using this contains the following packages and commands.
+This workflow can be used to run ESLint and Prettier on a provided project, the repository using this workflow is required to contain the following packages and commands.

 **Packages**